 We occasionally see patients that present with scoliosis and leg length discrepancy (LLD).
 In these cases, scoliosis can be either caused by or exacerbated by a leg length discrepancy.
 Leg length discrepancy can be either a true discrepancy or as a result of pelvic obliquity.
 How do you tell if you have a true leg… Read More

-Updated: March 11, 2019.
+Updated: February 3, 2025.
 Idiopathic scoliosis can appear without warning.
 Knowing the signs of scoliosis may help you detect an emerging curve so you can take action.
-Scoliosis is most often diagnosed during adolescence but if you have concerns, for example, due to family history, you may want to begin checking your children prior to… Read More
+Scoliosis is most often diagnosed during adolescence but if you have concerns, for example, due to family history, you may want to begin checking your children before adolescence….
+Read More

 What Scoliosis 3DC® Patients Are Saying